knative/release/PROCEDURES.md

 ### Aligning dependencies
 Each repo needs to be successfully updated to use the latest version of all shared dependencies **before** its release branch is cut.

-In order to align the `knative.dev` dependencies, `knative-sandbox/knobots` automation will run PRs like this [Upgrade to latest dependencies PR](https://github.com/knative/eventing/pull/4713) for each repo, executing the command `./hack/update-deps.sh --upgrade --release 0.20` and committing all the content.
+In order to align the `knative.dev` dependencies, `knative-sandbox/knobots` automation will run "Upgrade to latest dependencies PRs ([example](https://github.com/knative/eventing/pull/4713) for each repo, executing the command `./hack/update-deps.sh --upgrade --release 0.20` and committing all the content.
 Note: `buoy check`, which is invoked in the script, will fail if the dependencies are not yet ready.

 - If there is no "Upgrade to latest dependencies" PR open, the update PR might already have been merged.
 If this is not the case, manually trigger the generation of this PR starting the [Knobots Auto Update Deps](https://github.com/knative-sandbox/knobots/actions/workflows/auto-update-deps.yaml) and wait for the PR to pop in the repo you need.
-Note that in the automation run you have to change the field `If true, send update PRs even for deps changes that don't change vendor. nUse this only for releases.` to **true**, because in some cases there are no code changes in the vendor.
+Note that in the automation run you have to change the field `If true, send update PRs even for deps changes that don't change vendor.
+Use this only for releases.` to **true**, because in some cases there are no code changes in the vendor.
 - Check the `go.mod` to ensure hashes point to commit hash at the head of the release branch of the dependency repo
   - For the **[supporting repos](TIMELINE.md#supporting-repos)** repos (`hack`, `pkg`, etc) you should see the dependency version pointing at a revision which should match the `HEAD` of the release branch.
 E.g. `knative.dev/pkg v0.0.0-20210112143930-acbf2af596cf` points at the revision `acbf2af596cf`, which is the `HEAD` of the `release-0.20` branch in `pkg` repo.
   - For the **core release** repos, you should see the dependency version pointing at the version tag.
 E.g. `knative.dev/eventing v0.20.0` points at the tag `v0.20.0` in the `eventing` repo.

 ## Releasability check
 tl;dr: check that the releasability test is passing.

 ### Exceptions
 Repos that don't have dependencies naturally don't need a releasability check and this step can be skipped for those.
 Currently, `knative.dev/hack` is the only `knative.dev` repo that does not have any dependencies.